gohugoio/hugo/content/en/contribute/documentation.md

 #### Function and method descriptions

 When adding a page to the [functions] or [methods] section, begin the description with the word "Returns".
-With functions and methods that return a boolean value, beging the description with the phrase "Reports whether".
+With functions and methods that return a boolean value, begin the description with the phrase "Reports whether".

 For example: